SAP-samples/teched2023-AD264/exercises/ex1/README.md

   ```

-👉 Now <kbd>Ctrl</kbd>-click on the `http://localhost:4004` link in the terminal.
-The application is opened with an address like `https://port4004-workspaces-ws-...applicationstudio.cloud.sap/` (if you work locally, this would be http://localhost:4004).
+👉 Now <kbd>Ctrl+Click</kbd> on the `http://localhost:4004` link in the terminal.
+- In SAP Business Application Studio, this URL gets automatically transformed to an address like `https://port4004-workspaces-ws-...applicationstudio.cloud.sap/`
+- If you work locally, this would be http://localhost:4004.

 ## Add Sample Data